thephez/dpp-spec/docs/data-contract.md

       ✓ should return invalid result if there are additional properties ✓ should have no more than 100 properties
       ✓ should have defined items for arrays
-      ✓ should not have additionalItems for arrays if items is subschema ✓ should have additionalItems for arrays
+      ✓ should have sub schema in items for arrays
-      ✓ should have additionalItems disabled for arrays ✓ should not have additionalItems enabled for arrays ✓ should return invalid result if "default" keyword is used ✓ should return invalid result if remote `$ref` is used ✓ should not have `propertyNames`
+      ✓ should have items if prefixItems is used for arrays ✓ should not have items disabled if prefixItems is used for arrays ✓ should return invalid result if "default" keyword is used ✓ should return invalid result if remote `$ref` is used ✓ should not have `propertyNames`